Luna-Tensorflow/RegressionTutorial/README.md

 </center>

-And this is the appearance of `main` function.
+Appearance of all `main` function nodes.

 ![](Screenshots/main.png)